queerly-yours/ng-certification-level2/README.md

 # HarryPotterMovies

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version **17.2.1**.

+## Working App available

+ng-certification-level2.vercel.app

+## Folder structure explanation

+src -> app:
+-> movie-list : Component to display list of all movies -> movie-details: Component to display details of individual movies selected in movie-list component -> utility: container for models, custom pipes and services

 ## Development server